breatheco-de/exercise-instagram-feed/README.md

 ## 🌱  How to start this project

-Do not clone this repository.

-1. The first step to start coding is cloning the [html boilerplate](https://github.com/4GeeksAcademy/html-hello) on your local computer or opening it using gitpod.
+This project does not come with the necesary files to start working, we recomend you start coding from an empty boilerplate.

-a) If using Gitpod you can clone the boilerplate by [clicking here](https://github.com/4GeeksAcademy/html-hello).
+a) If using Gitpod you [click here to open the boilerplate](https://github.com/4GeeksAcademy/html-hello).

 b) If working locally type the following command from your command line: `$ git clone https://github.com/4GeeksAcademy/html-hello`.

-💡 Important: Remember to create a new repository, update the remote (`git remote set-url origin <your new url>`), and upload the code to your new repository using `add`, `commit` and `push`.
+💡 Important: Remember to create a new repository to save your profress and update the remote (`git remote set-url origin <your new url>`), and upload the code to your new repository using `add`, `commit` and `push`.